Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Introduction

 The rest of this paper is organized as follows.
-A brief introduction of the dimension-variable robot navigation problem is given in Section II.
-The proposed MSL\_DVST method is described in Section III, followed by simulation and real-world experiments and the corresponding results in Section IV.
-The discussions based on the results are given in Section V. Last, we draw the conclusions in Section VI.
+A brief introduction to the dimension-variable robot navigation problem is given in Section \ref{Prel}.
+The proposed MSL\_DVST method is described in Section \ref{approach}, followed by simulation and real-world experiments and the corresponding results in Section \ref{implementation}.
+Last, we draw the conclusions in Section \ref{conclusion}.